 Save Up to 8% Off Hong Kong Disneyland Tickets

 Being avid theme park-goers, we know better than to buy tickets at the counter.
-Counter tickets at Hong Kong Disneyland will set you back ~S$110.
-Instead, pre-book your e-tickets via Klook, and get them at ~S$101!
+Counter tickets at Hong Kong Disneyland will set you back ~S$108.
+Instead, pre-book your e-tickets via Klook, and get them at ~S$100!

-Note that if you purchase a two-day pass, your first visit must be on or before the expiry date, while the second visit must be within the next seven days.
+Note that if you purchase a 2-day pass, your first visit must be on or before the expiry date, while the second visit must be within 6 days after.

 Know other tips to include in this Hong Kong Disneyland guide?
 Share them with us in the comments below!